-Only one of seven co-responder program representatives who completed a survey estimated their teams can respond to 100 percent of calls occuring during service hours, while others estimated they are able to respond to 70-90 percent of calls coming in during service hours.
-No co-responder program within Adams County has overnight or 24/7 coverage.182 staffing shortages.
-Four out of seven co-responder programs surveyed had at least one vacancy as of Dec.
-7, 2023.
-Several programs noted that even if they were fully staffed based on their budget, they do not have full coverage when someone is out for a personal or sick day.182
+program representatives who completed a survey estimated their teams can respond to 100 percent of calls occuring during service hours, while others estimated they are able to respond to 70-90 percent of calls coming in during service hours.
+No co-responder program within Adams County has overnight or 24/7 coverage.

+Only one of seven co-responder

-• The biggest barrier to responding to 100 percent of calls was
+The biggest barrier to responding to 100 percent of calls was staffing